Nord Stream pipelines sabotage: Involvement of the United States

-On 2 February 2023, Russian foreign minister Sergei Lavrov said on Russian state television the U.S. had direct involvement in the explosions intended to help preserve U.S. global dominance.

-On 8 February 2023, American investigative journalist Seymour Hersh published an article on his Substack page in which he alleged that the attack was ordered by the White House and carried out utilizing American and Norwegian assets.
+On 8 February 2023, American investigative journalist Seymour Hersh published an article in his newsletter alleging that the attack was ordered by the White House and carried out utilizing American and Norwegian assets by mining the pipelines in June during BALTOPS 2022 with a subsequent remote controlled detonation.
 The post relied on a single anonymous source, whom Hersh described as having "direct knowledge of the operational planning."
 The White House responded to the story by calling it "utterly false and complete fiction".
-Norwegian Ministry of Foreign Affairs said that those allegations are "nonsense".
-Russian Deputy Foreign Minister Sergei Ryabkov told Russian state-owned media RIA Novosti that "Our assumption was that the US and several NATO allies were involved in this disgusting crime."
-He also threatened unspecified "consequences" for the US.
-Norwegian commentator Harald S. Klungtveit challenged the accuracy of Hersh's claims, such as the notion that Alta-class minesweepers had participated in BALTOPS 2022, or that NATO Secretary General Jens Stoltenberg had been cooperating with U.S. intelligence since the Vietnam War, when he was a teenager and fervently opposed to NATO.
+The Norwegian Ministry of Foreign Affairs said that those allegations are "nonsense".
+Norwegian commentator Harald S. Klungtveit challenged the accuracy of Hersh's claims, such as the notion that Alta-class minesweepers had participated in BALTOPS 2022, or that NATO Secretary General Jens Stoltenberg had been cooperating with US intelligence since the Vietnam War, when he was a teenager and fervently opposed to NATO.
+Subsequently, Hersh stated that the trail the German investigators were following on the "pro-Ukrainian group" that used a rented yacht was a false flag fabrication created by the CIA and fed to US and German outlets.

-Involvement by other countries

-On 29 October 2022, Russia accused a unit of the United Kingdom's Royal Navy of sabotaging the gas pipeline.
-This claim was denied by the UK Ministry of Defence which released a statement saying: "To detract from their disastrous handling of the illegal invasion of Ukraine, the Russian Ministry of Defence is resorting to peddling false claims of an epic scale".

-In late 2022, another former head of the BND, August Hanning, said that Russia, Ukraine, Poland and Britain had a plausible interest in disabling the pipelines, as well as the U.S.
+On the second anniversary of the Nord Stream pipelines sabotage the Christiansø port harbourmaster, John Anker Nielsen, stated that four-five days prior to the sabotage he had sailed out with the rescue service towards some ships with inactive transponders that turned out to be American naval ships and the Danish naval command had instructed the rescue service to turn back.

+In October 2024 the Swiss magazine Die Weltwoche noted that the USS Kearsarge three months earlier had participated in BALTOPS 2022 that exercised unmanned underwater vehicles suitable for demining and other underwater operations, and that as such these vessels could transport explosive charges suitable for blowing the Nord Stream pipelines.
+The Swiss newspaper claimed this new information calls into question the assumption that a Ukrainian group was responsible for the sabotage and that investigations are continuing.